How to throw a grenade like a boss

 What is the typical fuse delay for an M67 fragmentation grenade?

-The M67 fragmentation grenade typically has a fuse delay of 4 to 5 seconds.
-This timing is crucial for tactical deployment and ensuring safety.
+The M67 fragmentation grenade has a fuse delay of approximately 4 to 5 seconds after the safety lever (spoon) is released.
+This timing is crucial for the thrower to take cover after deployment.

 More Tactical & Gear Videos You Might Like